ChenyuWang123/Image-Foreground-Background-Segmentation/README.md

 4. Unzip all project files and open the 'obj' file in QT platform

-5. Unfold the folder on the left bar and double click the 'obj' file, entering edit mode
+5. Unfold the folder on the left bar and double click the *.pro file, entering edit mode

 6.